usf-cs272-fall2021/usf-cs272-fall2021.github.io/_projects/setup.md

 ![Screenshot]({{ "/images/project-eclipse.png" | relative_url }}){: style="width: 250px;" class="is-size is-bordered" }

 Important files or directories are highlighted in blue.
 Your view will not have this highlighting.
+You may also be missing the `actual` folder until your project is producing output files.

 **Once setup, you do not need to go through these steps again.**